maame-deveer/existingdev/_posts/2024-01-10-plans-and-affrimations-for-the-new-year.md

 <a id="certifications"></a>
 ### Work On Getting Certifications

 * <div align="justify">Pursue targeted certifications to validate my skills formally.
 I have already gained two certifications this year.
 One being Foundational C# by FreeCodeCamp certified by Microsoft and The Linux Foundation's Getting Started With Rust.
-I am also working on getting certified as an Associate Developer sson by taking the IEEE's Associate Developer certification exam.</div>
+I am also working on getting certified as an Associate Developer soon by taking the IEEE's Associate Developer certification exam.</div>

 * <div align="justify">Utilize certifications as a means to demonstrate commitment to continuous learning and to stand out in the job market.</div>

 <a id="gamejams-and-hackerthons"></a>
-### Join More Game Jams And Hackerthon
+### Join More Game Jams And Hackathon

 * <div align="justify">Join more game jams and hackathons to challenge my creativity, enhance my coding skills, and improve my ability to work collaboratively under time constraints.</div>